-- A knee-length-or-longer dress/skirt, capris, pants/trousers are preferred; longer shorts may be permissible.
+- A knee-length-or-longer dress/skirt, capris, pants/trousers are preferable

-- A shirt that fully covers your shoulders or cover your shoulders with a shawl.
+- A shirt that fully covers your shoulders or covers your shoulders with a shawl

-- A good quality t-shirt, polo shirt, or button-down collared shirt; or other shirt that covers your shoulders.
+- A good quality t-shirt, polo shirt, or button-down collared shirt, or another shirt that covers your shoulders

-- Jeans, Chino pants, or loose slacks are preferred, long golf or Bermuda shorts may be permissible.
+- Jeans, Chino pants, or loose slacks are preferable

 Other Important Etiquette for Thai Temple

 It’s also important to note some of these other cultural norms and etiquette when you visit a Thai temple.

 - Turn off your phone and remove headphones

 - Refrain from smoking, chewing gum, and snacking

 - Remove your shoes